The Head and the Heart: Every Shade of Blue

+Aperture

+Their sixth studio album, Aperture, was released on May 9, 2025 through Verve Forecast Records.
+It is self-produced and reflects a shift toward more introspective songwriting and expansive arrangements.

 In popular culture

 "Rivers and Roads", one of the band's singles, was used in the series finale of the American television program Chuck.
 It was played in the sitcom How I Met Your Mother, at the end of the 16th episode of the 7th season, in the last scene of the season 4 finale of New Girl, and in the last two scenes of the 14th episode, titled "She", of the TV show The Good Doctor.
 It can also be heard at the end of the New Amsterdam season 2 episode "Hiding Behind My Smile".

 Their single, "Down in the Valley", was played in the season finale of the British television program Beaver Falls, was also featured in Sons of Anarchy in the 5th-season episode 9 "Andare Pescare", and was used at the end of episode 5 of the first season of Battle Creek.

 The band made a cameo appearance in the series Hart of Dixie, performing their song, "Shake", in episode 3 of the 3rd season.
 Their song "Lost in My Mind" was played in the same series' episode "Hairdos & Holidays".
 "Lost in My Mind" was also the backing track for the theatrical trailer of Silver Linings Playbook.

 The first episode of season two of BYUtv's AUDIO-FILES centered on the band and featured live performances of "Winter Song" (performed atop a Ferris wheel), "Sounds Like Hallelujah", etc. The song "Let's Be Still" appears in a 2015 television commercial for Corona.
 "Let's Be Still" was also featured in an episode of the second season of The Night Shift and at the end of season one, episode three of Heartbeat.

 The band is featured in the first episode Showtime television comedy drama Roadies created by Cameron Crowe.
 The Head and the Heart is the opening act in the first episode of the series, opening for the band to which a fictionalized road crew, managed by Luke Wilson's character "Bill", dutifully support as they make their way across the country in a major multi-city tour.

-Film
+Films

 The band is featured in a club scene in the 2013 film Lucky Them, performing their song "Shake".

 Their song "No One to Let You Down" is heard over the end credits of the 2014 film Wish I Was Here.

 Their song "Rivers and Roads" was featured prominently in the 2016 documentary Gleason, which chronicles the life of ex-NFL player Steve Gleason and his living with ALS.
 Gleason and his wife sing a line from the song to their newborn son Rivers.
 The song also plays at the end of the film.